 Seattle Laces Up to Beat the Bridge and Diabetes

-SEATTLE, May 21 /PRNewswire/ -- On Sunday, May 21st, over 10,000 runners, walkers and all manner of fleet footed fundraisers in the fight against diabetes gathered at University of Washington's Husky Stadium to participate in the 24th Annual Nordstrom Beat the Bridge to Beat Diabetes event benefiting the Juvenile Diabetes Research Foundation (JDRF).
-Contributions from Nordstrom Beat the Bridge to Beat Diabetes are expected to exceed $1,000,000 for diabetes research this year; since its inception in 1983 over $8 million has been raised.
+SEATTLE, May 17, 2009 /PRNewswire-FirstCall via COMTEX/ -- On Sunday, May 17, over 9,000 runners, walkers and all manner of fleet footed fundraisers in the fight against diabetes gathered at University of Washington's Husky Stadium to participate in the 27th Annual Nordstrom Beat the Bridge to Beat Diabetes event to benefit the Northwest Chapter of the Juvenile Diabetes Research Foundation (JDRF).
+Contributions from Nordstrom Beat the Bridge to Beat Diabetes are expected to exceed $1 million for diabetes research this year; raising more than $10 million since its inception in 1983.

-Non-competitive events included a 4-mile Family Walk, one-Mile Fun Run and a Diaper Derby provided additional fun for the whole family.
-Spectators were invited to participate in a variety of activities and entertainment and also enjoyed refreshments and great giveaways from local businesses.
+The Nordstrom Beat the Bridge to Beat Diabetes competitive 8K is the fourth largest 8K race in the country.
+Non-competitive events included a Four-mile Family Walk, a One-Mile Fun Run and a Diaper Derby which provided fun for the entire family.
+Spectators were also invited to participate in a variety of activities and entertainment.

-Proceeds from Nordstrom Beat the Bridge to Beat Diabetes, including registration fees and pledges, benefit Juvenile Diabetes Research Foundation.
-Pledges for this year's event will be accepted through June 9.
-Major sponsors of this year's event included Nordstrom, Group Health Cooperative, ClearChannel Outdoor, Coca-Cola Enterprises, KOMO 4 and KOMO 1000, New Balance, Puget Sound Business Journal and Star 101.5
+Proceeds from Nordstrom Beat the Bridge to Beat Diabetes, including registration fees and pledges, will benefit the Northwest Chapter of the Juvenile Diabetes Research Foundation.
+Pledges for this year's event will be accepted through June 5 for prize eligibility.
+Major sponsors of the 2009 event included: Nordstrom, JDRF, Brooks, STAR 101.5, KOMO 4 TV and KOMO 1000 Radio.

-Juvenile Diabetes Research Foundation, the world's leading nonprofit, nongovernmental funder of diabetes research, was founded in 1970 by the parents of children with juvenile diabetes-a disease which strikes children suddenly, makes them insulin dependent for life, and carries the constant threat of devastating complications.
+Juvenile Diabetes Research Foundation, the world's leading nonprofit, nongovernmental funder of diabetes research, was founded in 1970 by the parents of children with type 1 diabetes--a disease that strikes children suddenly, makes them insulin dependent for life, and carries the constant threat of devastating complications.
 JDRF contributes more money directly to diabetes research than any other non-governmental health agency in the world.
 JDRF's mission is constant: to find a cure for diabetes and its complications through the support of research.
-For more information, visit the website at http://www.jdrf.org, or call 800-533-CURE.
+The Northwest chapter serves people in Washington, Montana, and Alaska through advocacy efforts, online support and resources, educational events, research updates, fundraisers, and Northwest diabetes resources.
+For more information, please visit www.jdrfnorthwest.org, call (800) 925-5533 or e-mail email@example.com.